YesselmanLab/SASA/README.md

 # Solvent Accessible Surfafce Area (SASA)

-A python code to calculate SASA for each A and C in an RNA.
+This is a python code to calculate SASA for N1 of A and N3 of C in an RNA.
 For G and U, the output will be zero.

 ## How to:
 ```shell